 Submit your application.
-Be sure to include a copy of your undergrad transcript if you have one.
+Be sure to include a copy of your undergrad transcript confirming at least a 2.0 GPA, if you have one.
 Otherwise, submit a copy of your high school transcript and ACT or SAT scores.
-Even though Jessup doesn’t require a minimum GPA or minimum standardized test scores, both are considered during the decision process.
+Even though Jessup doesn’t require a minimum standardized test scores, test scores are considered during the decision process.
 You will also need to submit a copy of the university form.

 The tuition reflects the minimum time to completion.
 Time to completion varies by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at (844) 224-5483 or request more information.

 * Tuition and fees are subject to change.
 Books and materials are not included and may cost up to an additional $5,500.

 † Maximum transfer credit total includes reduction in technology fee as related to reduced number of courses over time.

 Online students receive the same financial aid options as those attending classes on campus.
 Students receive a dedicated financial aid officer who will guide them through all of their available financial aid options.
 There are several grants, scholarships and loans available, and undergrad students are eligible for up to $12,500 per year in federal student loans.

 Undergrads also can receive up to $2,000 per year with the Church Partnership Grant, which is reserved for candidates who attend supporting churches.
 Additionally, California residents who are high school seniors or transferring from a community college may apply for the Cal Grant.
 The grant does not need to be repaid and is funded by the state of California.

 Find out more about the grants and scholarships available.